-UCSO plans to earmark \$3 of a proposed \$4 per credit hour tuition/fee increase to the Capital Outlay fund.
-Every \$3 per credit hour of tuition/fees generates about \$100,000.
-UCSO plans to earmark up to \$10 per credit hour of tuition/fees over the next several years through a combination of tuition/fee increases and redistribution of some General Operating Fund revenues to the Capital Outlay Fund.
+It is anticipated that cuts in the state allocation will continue, resulting in future tuition increases to offset declining state revenues.
+UCSO has earmarked \$4 per credit hour of tuition receipts to the Capital Outlay fund to service the bond indebtedness and perform future facility maintenance.
+UCSO plans to earmark up to \$10 per credit hour of tuition/fees over the next five years through a combination of tuition/fee increases and reallocation of some General Operating Fund tuition revenues to the Capital Outlay Fund.